nholtgrefe/squirrel/README.md

 # Squirrel
-This is the repository corresponding to the paper: 'Squirrel: Reconstructing semi-directed phylogenetic level-1 networks from four-leaved networks and sequence alignments' by Niels Holtgrefe, Katharina T. Huber, Leo van Iersel, Mark Jones, Samuel Martin, and Vincent Moulton.
+This is the repository corresponding to the paper: 'Squirrel: Reconstructing semi-directed phylogenetic level-1 networks from four-leaved networks or sequence alignments' by Niels Holtgrefe, Katharina T. Huber, Leo van Iersel, Mark Jones, Samuel Martin, and Vincent Moulton.

 ## Using the Squirrel algorithm
 The **Squirrel** algorithm is easy to install and can either be run with a graphical user-interface (GUI) for inexperienced programmers, or as part of our Python package `physquirrel` which allows for more functionality (and is therefore recommended if the user is experienced with Python).
 For an installation guide and a more detailed overview of the features (including screenshots for the GUI), please click on the links below to visit the `README.md` files in the respective folders: